himanimanchanda/ETH-Project-Creating-a-Token/README.md

      contract MyToken

 ## Public Variables:
-tokenName: The name of the token (Dheeraj).
+tokenName: The name of the token (Himani).

-tokenAbbrv: The abbreviation of the token (Kumar).
+tokenAbbrv: The abbreviation of the token (Manchanda).

 totalSupply: The total number of tokens in circulation.